tcnksm/go-holidayjp/README.md

 [license]: https://github.com/tcnksm/go-holidayjp/blob/master/LICENSE
 [godocs]: http://godoc.org/github.com/tcnksm/go-holidayjp

 `go-holidayjp` is a Go package for detecting holiday in Japan.
-This is port of ruby's [komagata/holiday_jp](https://github.com/komagata/holiday_jp).
+This is Go port of [komagata/holiday_jp](https://github.com/komagata/holiday_jp).

 The documentation is on [GoDoc][godocs].